Last Updated on March 8, 2021 by

 A basement is more susceptible to dampness and flooding than other parts of your home.
 This area is surrounded by soil on each side apart from the top.
 Moisture is almost always on the ground, and waterproofing the basement prevents leaks and dampness that may weaken the structure and cause mold.

 If you notice any signs of dampness or leaks, it is an indication that it needs to be waterproofed.
-But since preventing is always better than curing, it is best to do the exterior waterproofing when constructing a new basement.
+But since prevention is always better than cure, it is best to do exterior waterproofing when constructing a new basement.
 The process will involve excavating the ground around the basement walls up to the foundation.

 How Can I Lower The Basement Floor?